Code-Institute-Submissions/CasinoGame/README.md

 ## Font

 The font used for the game was from [www.dafont.com](http://www.dafont.com) it was perfect and suited for the theme of the game.
-I had tried several fonts amending the styles of the size and colour which wasn�t suited.
+I had tried several fonts amending the styles of the size and colour which wasn't suited.
 The website provided me a font that I thought would suit well on the website.
 It had the style that I was looking for and gave the font a better design overall on the webpage.
 Examples have been provided below.

-���
+��� casino images

 ## Colours

 The colours used for this game/website are casino based.
 Using the green, red and gold related colours with black to represent the night.
 The default colours used for chips, gambling tables and playing cards was the influence.
-I could have used any colours but don�t believe it would suit the need.
-Also, I tried and tested various colours and it didn�t fit very well.
+I could have used any colours but don't believe it would suit the need.
+Also, I tried and tested various colours and it didn't fit very well.
 This provided me with the idea to keep it with the topic the game is under.
-When people join or view the game/webpage they�ll feel like it�s a casino from the beginning.
+When people join or view the game/webpage they'll feel like it's a casino from the beginning.
 The colours used are have been displayed below.

 ## Icons/Images